|Nutrition Facts (per serving)|

 1 cup extra-strength brewed coffee

 In a medium saucepan, combine the sugar and extra-strength coffee.
-Bring to a boil, stirring constantly to dissolve sugar.
+Bring to a boil, stirring constantly to dissolve the sugar.

-Lower heat and simmer for 3 minutes, stirring often.
+Lower the heat and simmer for 3 minutes, stirring often.

-Transfer coffee syrup to a container and let cool to room temperature.
+Transfer the coffee syrup to a container and let it cool to room temperature.